 When it comes to getting pregnant after a vasectomy reversal, it’s important to know what’s realistic and understand the facts.

-First and foremost, following a vasectomy reversal, it takes several months, if not longer, to return to a normal sperm count.
+Following a vasectomy reversal, it takes several months, if not longer, to return to a normal sperm count.
 When a man has had a vasovasostomy, you can expect to see sperm back in the ejaculate by three months.
 If we do not see sperm in the ejaculate after three months, then the reversal has not been successful.
-With an epididymovasostomy, a more complex procedure that is performed at the Vasectomy Reversal Center of America when a blockage in the epididymis is found, it can take six to 12 months to see the presence of sperm in the ejaculate.
-However, presence of sperm doesn't necessarily mean a normal count.
+With an epididymovasostomy, a more complex procedure that is performed at The Vasectomy Reversal Center of America when a blockage in the epididymis is found, it can take six to 12 months to see the presence of sperm in the ejaculate.
+However, the presence of sperm doesn’t necessarily mean a normal count.
 Yes, you want to see sperm present in the ejaculate, but then it has to normalize.

 The most important thing following a vasectomy reversal is to monitor the semen analysis and the sperm for motility.
-We take a semen analysis at the six to eight week mark and then every one to two months thereafter to ensure the counts have stabilized.
+We take a semen analysis at the six to eight-week mark and then every one to two months thereafter to ensure the sperm counts have stabilized.

 Once the semen analysis shows optimal sperm count and motility, we typically give couples six months to get pregnant with timed intercourse; that is, monitoring ovulation, having intercourse every other day, four to five days before through about four to five days after ovulation.
 If a man has a normal sperm count and the couple is having timed intercourse for six months, pregnancy should occur.
 If a couple has not conceived within this time, we make sure the sperm counts are still normal and then we will evaluate the female partner for fertility issues.